KimNorgaard/validates_hostname/README.md

 en:
   errors:
     messages:
+      invalid_hostname_length: "must be between 1 and 255 characters long"
-      invalid_label_length: "label must be between 1 and 63 characters long"
+      invalid_label_length: "must be between 1 and 63 characters long"
-      label_begins_or_ends_with_hyphen: "label begins or ends with a hyphen"
+      label_begins_or_ends_with_hyphen: "begins or ends with hyphen"
+      label_contains_invalid_characters: "contains invalid characters (valid characters: [%{valid_chars}])"
       hostname_label_is_numeric: "unqualified hostname part cannot consist of numeric values only"
+      hostname_is_not_fqdn: "is not a fully qualified domain name"
-      single_numeric_hostname_label: "hostnames cannot consist of a single numeric label"
+      single_numeric_hostname_label: "cannot consist of a single numeric label"
-      label_contains_invalid_characters: "label contains invalid characters (valid characters: [%{valid_chars}])"
-      invalid_hostname_length: "hostname must be between 1 and 255 characters long"
-      tld_is_invalid: "tld of hostname is invalid"
+      hostname_contains_consecutive_dots: "must not contain consecutive dots"
+      hostname_ends_with_dot: "must not end with a dot"
 ```

 The `%{valid_chars}` signifies the range of valid characters allowed in labels.